ustop0/ustop0/README.md

 ![SQLITE](https://img.shields.io/badge/SQLite-07405E?style=for-the-badge&logo=sqlite&logoColor=white)

 <p>I have experience in these databases in the use of projects at the university and also at work, with PostgreSQL and SQL Server being the databases with which I had the most contact.
 The use of SQL Server has been constant.</p>
+<p>I have a good level of general knowledge and familiarity with relational databases, my work experience dealing daily with an ERP system using Sql Server, developing queries for different types of reports, system functionalities, maintenance routines in client databases have familiarized me With the various features of relational databases such as functions, stored procedures, triggers, cursors, index optimization and structures that involve programming in databases (T-SQL), I also carried out integrations with other databases such as Oracle.</p>

 <hr>